We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 - Research institutes

-Yes, alcohol and other drugs work qualifications are nationally recognised.
+Yes, alcohol and other drug work qualifications are nationally recognised.

 The benefits of completing an alcohol and other drugs work qualification include: